thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - One long barricade on road instead of two on sidewalks to prevent roablock vehicle collision issue
 - ADR-97 Official Mod included into base configuration, parameter has been removed
 - Military bases have been included into win condition check (previously only airports were counted, rebels required to have majority of terrain's population and all airbases and milbases to win)
+- Arms Dealer will sell UAV terminals
+- Additional "Number of the same item required to unlock" parameter values - 100, 200, 500
 - Multiple vehicle for same category support for militia, militia tanks support
 - Immediate mission ending due to unsupported modset configuration will show log message in the bottom left corner of screen
 - Top string will no longer show Inv aggr when Reb vs Gov gamemode is running and vice versa